apiology/upvoter-for-asana/README.md

    new
    [Asana Personal Access Token](https://app.asana.com/0/developer-console) assigned to it.
+3. Add the name of your Asana workspace to config.js under the name 'workspaceName'
-3. Go to chrome://extensions/
+4. Go to chrome://extensions/
-4. Click the 'Load unpacked' button.
+5. Click the 'Load unpacked' button.
-5. Choose the directory containing your Chrome extension code.
+6. Choose the directory containing your Chrome extension code.
-6. Now you can work on your extension.
+7. Now you can work on your extension.